DevTK0/00-Raiser/AWS Setup.md

 Once created, connect to the instance using remote desktop.

+Note: First thing you should do is to change the Windows password for admin as the password will no longer be retrievable on future instances.

 2. Install V Rising Server

 To install the V Rising Server Client, first download SteamCMD from https://developer.valvesoftware.com/wiki/SteamCMD.